Lulzx/driftmap/README.md

 ### VPFM vs Finite Difference

-Benchmarks compare against the included first-order upwind FD baseline.
+Benchmarks compare against the included FD baselines (upwind and Arakawa).
-Numbers below are from `examples/benchmark_features.py` on a small grid; re-run the script to regenerate.
+Numbers below are from `examples/benchmark_features.py`; the Arakawa baseline uses a smaller dt and mild viscosity for stability (see script).

 | Metric | VPFM | FD Upwind | VPFM Advantage |
 |--------|------|-----------|----------------|